hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     ```bash
     engine-jwt-enabled=true
     ```
 Enables or disables authentication for Engine APIs.
-The default is `false`.
+The default is `true`.

 ### `engine-jwt-secret`